atom-haskell/atom-haskell-docs/content/extra-packages/ide-haskell-repl.md

 On Windows, interrupting ghci will kill it.
 There is no good solution to this problem at the moment, but there is a "bad" solution.

+Open the command palette (ctrl/cmd+shift+P) and run `ide-haskell-repl:setup-ghci-wrapper` command.
+This will download `ghci-wrapper.exe`, place it into Atom's user directory, and change ide-haskell-repl configuration to use it.

-You need to get `ghci-wrapper.exe` executable from https://github.com/atom-haskell/win-ghci-wrapper/releases (or if you don't trust random binaries you've downloaded from the Internet, you can build it from source -- you only really need ghc for that)
+If you prefer to have more control, you can do the same manually.
+Get the `ghci-wrapper.exe` executable from https://github.com/atom-haskell/win-ghci-wrapper/releases (or if you don't trust random binaries you've downloaded from the Internet, you can build it from source -- you only really need ghc for that)

 Then you need to specify full path to this executable in `ghciWrapperPath` setting of this package.

 For example, if you placed `ghci-wrapper.exe` in `C:\Downloads` directory, you need to put `C:\Downloads\ghci-wrapper.exe` in `ghciWrapperPath` setting.

 Finally, restart any open REPL sessions.

+Note that at the time of writing, `cabal v2-repl` (cabal-install v3.0.0.0) will still die when interrupted.
+There is no workaround at the moment.

 ## Repl-specific commands